 - Rider can show you where Unity is using your code inside animation assets, showing usages of properties and methods as animation callbacks.

 - Code completion and validation are now available for Unity’s animation state values.

-- The new release adds menu items that show the methods that are called in the hot path back up to an Update method, or that trace the outgoing calls to finally reach a known expensive Unity API.
+- The new release adds menu items to show the methods called in the hot path back up to an Update method, or trace the outgoing calls to finally reach a known expensive Unity API.

 - You can debug SerializedProperty instances.